apple/swift-algorithms/Guides/Copy.md

 the two sequences' lengths.
 The `copy(collection:)` variant uses a collection for the source sequence.
 The `copyOntoSuffix(with:)` and `copyOntoSuffix(withCollection:)` methods work similar to the first two methods except the last `k` elements of the receiver are overlaid instead.
+The `copy(backwards:)` method is like the previous method, except both the source and destination collections are traversed from the end.

 ## Detailed Design